Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

-\paragraph{Neural Rendering} A rapidly growing body of work investigates introducing differentiable modules into rendering approaches, turning conventional rendering methods into powerful \rev{inverse} tools for capturing, reconstructing, and synthesizing real-world scenes.
+\item We demonstrate that our method is efficient enough in memory, training time, and rendering time to enable novel-view synthesis for video, even without establishing explicit frame-to-frame connections.
+We validate that the proposed method outperforms existing methods in quality, run time, and memory footprint. \end{itemize} \rev{ We have released all code and data required to reproduce the findings from this work.
+Here is the \href{https://github.com/sjtuzq/point-radiance}{link}. } \paragraph{Limitations} The proposed method requires an object mask to generate the initial point cloud, and thus can only render the foreground scene components.
+This limitation may be potentially lifted by replacing the hard multi-view consistency function with a soft one: setting a threshold to filter based on projected pixel variance.
+As popular existing multi-view and video datasets contain masks, we leave such a potential extension for future work. \rev{The proposed representation which relies on splatting can also not handle semi-transparent objects, e.g., objects with fur. } \paragraph{Neural Rendering} A rapidly growing body of work investigates introducing differentiable modules into rendering approaches, turning conventional rendering methods into powerful \rev{inverse} tools for capturing, reconstructing, and synthesizing real-world scenes.
 Among many rendering principles, volumetric rendering has been \rev{actively} studied in conjunction with neural networks~\cite{mildenhall2020nerf} thanks to its learning-friendly structure.
 In this context, various \rev{network} architectures have been proposed to model scene radiance, including convolutional neural network (CNN) in \rev{Neural Volumes}~\cite{lombardi2019neural} and multi-layer perceptron (MLP) in NeRF~\cite{mildenhall2020nerf}.
-While the synthesized images from these methods achieve unprecedented fidelity, one of the drawbacks is its generalization ability.
+While the synthesized images from these methods achieve unprecedented fidelity, one of the drawbacks is their generalization ability.
 To tackle this challenge, image features \rev{can be} explicitly exploited either from a single image~\cite{yu2021pixelnerf} or multiple images~\cite{wang2021ibrnet,chen2021mvsnerf,liu2021neural}.
 Another line of neural-rendering method\rev{s} utilizes a multi-plane image (MPI) as a scene representation for high-quality view synthesis~\cite{zhou2018stereo,Wizadwongsa2021NeX}.
-Lastly, using point-clouds has been studied for neural rendering with iterative filtering~\cite{rosenthal2008image} and multi-scale approaches~\cite{marroquim2007efficient,meshry2019neural,ruckert2021adop}. \rev{Among the many successful approaches, NeRF-based volumetric methods in particular have achieved remarkable success.}
+Lastly, using point clouds has been studied for neural rendering with iterative filtering~\cite{rosenthal2008image} and multi-scale approaches~\cite{marroquim2007efficient,meshry2019neural,ruckert2021adop}. \rev{Among the many successful approaches, NeRF-based volumetric methods in particular have achieved remarkable success.}